What Is DPI & What Does Dots Per Inch Stand For?

 So, while DPI is just an acronym for dots per inch, the resolution is actually a measurement of the number of dots per inch when we refer to DPI resolution.
 Put simply, for 300dpi, the printing resolution in this case, refers to the count of dots, so 300 dots per inch.

-DPI is specifically used for print as it’s referring to the number of dots produced by the printer (dot density).
+DPI is specifically used for print as it refers to the number of dots produced by the printer (dot density).
 Resolution can also be used in other scenarios like the resolution of your monitor in pixels.
 You may have heard of the term Full HD, this is a tag that means a pixel resolution of 1920x1080 which is a measurement of the number of pixels your monitor has in height and width.

+Confusing we know, but in terms of print, the DPI resolution always refers to the number of dots per inch.
 As a tip, increasing your DPI will not automatically increase the quality of your picture.
 For example, if you have a very old image that is only 64 pixels by 120 pixels it will look blocky.
 Just setting this picture to 300dpi won’t magically add details that weren’t already there, it just means that the blocks, when printed, in any given square inch, there will be 300 dots.

 It’s good practice to not get these two confused, for example, you can have a DPI of 300, but a PPI of 90.
 In this scenario, your prints could look blockier on a screen and smoother when printed.
-It’s best practice to try and design on high-resolution monitors to get as close to the DPI as possible.
+It’s best practice to try to design on high-resolution monitors to get as close to the DPI as possible.

-PPI can be difficult to get your head around, as you can have two monitors, both at 1920x1080 pixels, but since PPI is a measurement of the number of pixels in an inch squared, if one monitor was 24” and another 40”, the PPIs would be 90 and 55 respectively.
-Essentially, there is the same amount of pixels on the screen, but because one monitor is bigger, the pixels are bigger and therefore there are fewer in an inch square.
+PPI can be difficult to get your head around, as you can have two monitors, both at 1920x1080 pixels, but since PPI is a measurement of the number of pixels in an inch squared if one monitor is 24” and another 40”, the PPIs would be 90 and 55 respectively.
+Essentially, there is the same number of pixels on the screen, but because one monitor is bigger, the pixels are bigger and therefore there are fewer in an inch square.
 This is not the case with DPI though as if you design to 300DPI, no matter the pixel resolution, the printer will know to convert your file to have 300 dots per inch of print.
 This won’t add more detail that isn’t there though as we’ve explained.

 What Is The Difference Between Pixels And DPI

 Let’s go deeper down this rabbit hole, to begin with, pixels are digital and are only ever displayed as a perfect square grid on a monitor, imagine a Greek mosaic, each square tile is a pixel and the more pixels you have, the easier it is to add detail to an image.
-DPI, or dots per inch, are actually like microscopic polka dots, each with space in between each one so is less precise but often look softer or smoother.
+DPI, or dots per inch, are like microscopic polka dots, each with space in between each one so is less precise but often looks softer or smoother.

 Pixels are made up of RGB colors, if you’re not sure what RGB means we have a blog explaining what is RBG here.
-Essentially, each pixel can be a mixture of red, green and blue to make the individual pixel appear as any color you want.
+Essentially, each pixel can be a mixture of red, green, and blue to make the individual pixel appear as any color you want.

 With dots per inch, each individual dot can only be either Cyan, Magenta, Yellow or Black (CMYK).
 To make the color, on a microscopic layer, all four colors are laid over each other in a mesh-like pattern of different amounts to create color.